subhylahiri/numpy_linalg_extras/README.md

 The instances `mgrid`, `ogrid`, `r_`, `c_` return `lnarray`s when subscripted.
 When `r_` and `c_` are used to concatenate, they will convert `ndarray`s to `lnarray`s.
+We haven't tried to make a version of `memmap` yet.

 In addition we have the following in submodules:
 * `fft.fftfreq`, `fft.rfftfreq`: